Library Card/Student ID

 The item I need is at another campus.
 Can I have it sent to my campus for pickup?

 Yes, you can select any campus library as a pickup location when placing a request.
-Allow up to two working days for items to be sent.
+Delivery typically takes 2-6 days.

 Where can I return library materials?

 You can return items to any campus library, regardless of where you pick them up.

 Students with overdue materials will be blocked from registration until these materials are paid for or returned.
 Daily overdue fines are not charged.